Jean-Jacques Beineix: Career

 In 1984 Beineix formed his own production company, Cargo Films, in order to retain his artistic independence.
 Betty Blue (37°2 le matin) was his first film produced by Cargo, and he became executive producer of all its projects.

-The company produces feature films and documentaries on a wide variety of themes from science to art, to women’s rights and social problems.
+The company produces feature films and documentaries on a wide variety of themes from science to art, to women's rights and social problems.
 He worked in partnership with national scientific organizations such as CNES and CNRS to produce documentaries.

 In 2008, Beineix directed a corporate film for CNRS, 2 infinities (L2i).
 It was shown at the October 2008 New York Imagine Science film festival.

 Personal life

 Beineix was married to his wife, Agnès.
-He has one child, daughter Frida, from his previous relationship with actress Valentina Sauca.
+He had one child, daughter Frida, from his previous relationship with actress Valentina Sauca.

 In 2006, Beineix published a first volume of his autobiography, Les Chantiers de la gloire (in French only).
 The title alluded to the French title of Stanley Kubrick's film Les Sentiers de la gloire (Paths of Glory).

 Beineix died from leukaemia at his home in Paris on 13 January 2022, at the age of 75.